canalplus/rx-player/doc/api/deprecated.md

 [CMAF](https://mpeg.chiariglione.org/standards/mpeg-a/common-media-application-format),
 where the ``fetch`` API has to be used instead of an `XMLHttpRequest`.

-We recomment to not rely on this property anymore.
+We recommend to not rely on this property anymore.
 You still should have access to the `status` and `url` properties.